Existence of Invariant Probability Measures for Stochastic Differential Equations with Finite Time Delay: Introduction

 \paragraph{Organisation} The paper is organised as follows.
-As a service to the community, we outline in {\S}\ref{sec:existunique} a framework in the spirit of \cite[Ch.
-5]{book:mao} and provide general existence and uniqueness results with simple proofs for specific integrators.
-In {\S}\ref{boundednesssolutions} we study boundedness in probability of solutions and solution segments, and its connection to finite time blowups.
-In {\S}\ref{sec:towards} we provide sufficient conditions regarding the existence of an invariant measure for stochastic differential equations with a finite time horizon, and verify those conditions for delay equations with stochastic negative feedback.
-In {\S}\ref{Sec5} we generalise the one-sided supremum bounds as considered in \cite{BosGaaVer1-24} to It\^o- and L\'evy-driven processes with negative drift, leading to a proof of Theorem \ref{main-thrm} in {\S}\ref{Sec6} where the problem is essentially divided into a deterministic and stochastic part.
-See Appendix \ref{app:A} for the classes of integrators we consider.
+As a service to the dynamical systems community, we outline in {\S}\ref{sec:existunique} a SDDE framework with finite time delays in the spirit of \cite[Ch.
+5]{book:mao} and provide general existence and uniqueness results together with simple proofs for certain types of noise.
+In {\S}\ref{boundednesssolutions} we study the boundedness in probability of solutions and solution segments, and its connection to finite time blowups.
+In particular, we prove in {\S}\ref{sec:bound-prelimedness} that boundedness in probability of a solution $X(t)$ entails boundedness in probability of its solution segment $X_t$ when the deterministic coefficient $a$ in \eqref{eq:SDDE-main} has a one-sided bound.
+In {\S}\ref{sec:towards} we provide sufficient conditions regarding the existence of an invariant measure for generic stochastic differential equations with a finite time horizon, and verify those conditions for delay equations with stochastic negative feedback.
+See Appendix \ref{app:A} for the classes of stochastic integrators we consider.